Yvidge/HInquisition/README.md

-### Hi, I'm Anton 👋
+### About me ✌
 Unreal Engine / C++ Developer

+🌱 I specialize in UI stuff
-I love video games and game development
+💚 I have great passion for video games and gamedev
-Have experience working with:
- - Unreal Egine
- - C++, OOP, Patterns and algorithms
- - AI
- - UI
- - GAS
+📚 I’m currently learning UE Editor extensions

 <!--
 **HInquisition/HInquisition** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.